 Over the last few years, Sharjah Museums Authority has collaborated with prestigious artists, museums and institutions across the world, including the Victoria and Albert Museum in London, the Salar Jung Museum in Hyderabad, Berlin State Museums, Benaki Museum in Athens, Islamic Arts Museum in Malaysia, the Museum of Islamic Art in Berlin, the Vatican Anima Mundi Museum in Rome, the National Museum of Australia, Bahrain National Museum, The Department of Antiquities in Jordan, Institut français in the United Arab of Emirates/the cultural department of the French Embassy, Barjeel Art Foundation, Sharjah Art Foundation, Dar al Athar al Islamiyyah (DAI) in Kuwait, the Museum of J&L Lobmeyr in Vienna and the artists Ibrahim El-Salahi and Salah Al Mur from Sudan, Zeinab Amer from Egypt and Mona Saudi from Jordan.

 In 2019, SMA was awarded the AGYA Prize which is awarded to initiatives and projects with special achievements in promoting the role and value of humanities in research, education and society, and in communicating humanities to a broader public.
-SMA’s initiative was shortlisted, alongside 10 other rival projects, during an international conference organised by the Arab-German Young Academy of Sciences and Humanities (AGYA), the Free University of Berlin, University of Münster, Heidelberg University and the American University of Sharjah.
+SMA’s initiative was shortlisted, alongside 10 other rival projects, during an international conference organized by the Arab-German Young Academy of Sciences and Humanities (AGYA), the Free University of Berlin, University of Münster, Heidelberg University and the American University of Sharjah.

 The prize was finally awarded to SMA during the conference entitled “Place of Humanities in Research, Education and Society: An Arab-German Dialogue” in Berlin, Germany.

 Sharjah Museums Social Responsibility Initiative "Because We Care"